prucha/neural-networks/README.md

 This project contains C++ classes for creating a Multi-Layer Perceptron Network.
 I have implemented these classes in an example Win32 Console application (compiled using Visual Studio 2012).
 You are free to use this code under a [MIT License](LICENSE).

-Below is a diagram which illustrates an example Perceptron Network that can be configured using my classes.
+Below is a diagram which illustrates an example Perceptron Network that can be configured using the MLP Network classes.
 ![Example Network](example-network.png)

 The main source files are as follows: